HELIX-GR/hadoop-cluster/README.md

     . pyenv/bin/activate
     pip install ansible==2.5 netaddr

-### 1.2 Download Hadoop
+### 1.2 Download Hadoop + Spark

-Play `download-hadoop.yml` to download Hadoop binaries (locally) under `.data`.
+Play `download-hadoop.yml` to download Hadoop binaries under `.data`.

+Play `download-spark.yml` to download Spark binaries (without Hadoop) under `.data`.

 These binaries will be copied to all machines in the cluster (to avoid downloading for each one of them).

 ### 1.3 Provide SSH keys